lielu/thyme/discord_setup_guide.md

 1. 📚 Check the [Discord Developer Documentation](https://discord.com/developers/docs)
 2. 🔍 Verify your setup step by step
-3. 📋 Check the kiosk application logs for detailed error messages
+3. 📋 Check the Thyme application logs for detailed error messages
-4. 🧪 Test the bot connection independently before running the full kiosk
+4. 🧪 Test the bot connection independently before running the full Thyme

 ---